 Valhalla Boathouse Theater

-For a most memorable Lake Tahoe summer experience, go see any or all of the fine productions at the Valhalla Boathouse Theater [schedule].
-Tickets are available online or by calling 530-541-4975.
-Admission varies per performance, with pricing for adults, seniors, students and children.
+For a most memorable Lake Tahoe summer experience, go see any or all of the fine productions at the Valhalla Boathouse Theatre.
+Tickets are available online.

 Valhalla Grand Hall

 Today, visitors can capture a glimpse of this opulent past when they explore the site.
 The Pope, Baldwin and Valhalla Estates are open to the public in different capacities.
 The Pope Estate, built in 1894, is open for guided tours and houses changing art exhibits.
 Valhalla is a Grand Hall with beautiful wood floors, an open wood beam ceiling, a balcony of lodge pole construction and a 20 foot high stone fireplace!
 It was built in 1923 and is now the site of summer concerts, the Cultural Arts Gift Store and is available for rental.
-The Tahoe Tallac Association, in conjunction with the USDA Forest Service, is committed to restoring these estates and opening them to the public.
-The Tahoe Tallac Association sponsors the Valhalla Summer Arts Music Festival which is held throughout the Tallac Site.
+Valhalla Tahoe, in conjunction with the USDA Forest Service, is committed to restoring these estates and opening them to the public.
+Valhalla Tahoe sponsors the Valhalla Art, Music and Theatre Festival which is held throughout the Tallac Site.
 The Festival includes a variety of events for adults and children lasting from late June into September: concerts ranging from Bluegrass to Jazz to Cajun music; art exhibits featuring the finest regional artists, and art workshops designed for children.
-The Valhalla Summer Arts Music Festival aims to help restore the Tallac Historic Site to its former grandeur and to bring the cultural arts to the public.
+The Valhalla Art, Music and Theatre Festival aims to help restore the Tallac Historic Site to its former grandeur and to bring the cultural arts to the public.